JonathanWilbur/mueller-report/volume1.md

 **\[ REDACTED: Investigative Technique \]** 1013

-Later that morning, Dmitriev contacted Nader, who was in New York, to request a meeting with the "key people " in the incoming administration as soon as possible in light of the "\[g\]reat results."
+Later that morning, Dmitriev contacted Nader, who was in New York, to request a meeting with the "key people" in the incoming administration as soon as possible in light of the "\[g\]reat results."
 1016 He asked Nader to convey to the incoming administration that "we want to start rebuilding the relationship in whatever is a comfortable pace for them.
 We understand all of the sensitivities and are not in a rush."
 1017 Dmitriev and Nader had previously discussed Nader